denoland/fresh/docs/getting-started/create-a-route.md

 JSX component as their default export.
 This component will be rendered for every request to the route's path.
-The component receives a few properties that can be used to customize the rendered output, such as the current route, the url of the request, and handler data (more on that later).
+The component receives a few properties that can be used to customize the rendered output, such as the current route, the url of the request, state set by middleware, and handler data (more on the last two later).

 In the demo project we'll create a route to handle the `/about` page.
 To do this, one needs to create a new `routes/about.tsx` file.
 In this file, we can